ga-curriculum/express-api-hoot-back-end/update-comment/README.md

 ![Update comment request](./assets/comment-update-req.png)

-The response should be an object containing a `message: "Ok"` property:
+The response should be an object containing a `message: "Updated!"` property:

 ![Update comment response](./assets/comment-update-res.png)